 Teach .b and Teach Paws b and Teach dots courses train you to teach the curriculum to young people.
 In the Terms and Conditions for attending these courses, it is made clear that: In order to teach the curriculum you must have been granted a Certificate of Training from MiSP or an authorised partner.
 Hopefully, having been on the journey of meeting prerequisites to attend the course and then the training to teach the curriculum you now understand how intensive this training is, and the skills, knowledge and experience needed to do this safely and skilfully.

 MiSP trainers themselves have been through the same process of training, followed by training to teach adult mindfulness courses (.b Foundations, MBSR, MBCT etc), and then followed an extensive trainer pathway with MiSP to become teacher trainers.
 The reputation of both MiSP and its trained teachers for providing high quality training and materials stems mainly from the depth of experience on all fronts.

 We welcome those who are interested in becoming a teacher trainer and who meet the following requirements:

 - Experienced mindfulness practitioner – at least two years of regular personal practice, teacher-led courses and retreats

-- Experienced teacher of .b or Paws b as relevant – at least three full courses taught to classes of children, preferably to different age groups
+- Experienced teacher of .b or Paws b or dots as relevant – at least three full courses taught to classes of children, preferably to different age groups

 - Ideally, but not essentially, formally trained as an adult mindfulness teacher through an accredited training route